DCLunam/HebbianLearning/README.md

 Please cite thesse studies if you use this script

 It uses strenghtening and weakening of connections to stabilize and limit weight values.
-Connection weights are modeled following notions of long term potentiation and long term depression more info and comments Angel E. Tovar-y-Romo, Universidad Nacional Autónoma de México (UNAM) aetovar@unam.mx ; eugenio.tovar@gmail.com
+Connection weights are modeled following notions of long term potentiation and long term depression.
+Angel E. Tovar-y-Romo, Universidad Nacional Autónoma de México (UNAM) aetovar@unam.mx ; eugenio.tovar@gmail.com